Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-This subsection discusses how to crack the encryption operations in the Green and Blue channels, which are also used to further confirm the attacking results for the Red channel (the set CEK-R).
+This subsection discusses how to attack the encryption operations in the Green channel and the Blue channel, which are also used to confirm the attacking results for the Red channel further.

 First, from Eq.~(\ref{eq:pixel_diffusion}), one has